R&W AUTO DETAILING

 The final product was a brand new site powered by Squarespace utilizing all aspects of research to multiple rounds of usability testing.

-Within less than two months of the launch of the new site mobile and desktop usage increased 30%.
+Within three months, the launch of the new site increased traffic flow and profits by 30%.